PTE Academic reading multiple choice multiple answers exercise

 - Every citizen has an inherent right to climb to the top of the educational ladder.

-PTE Academic multiple choice multiple answers
+PTE Academic multiple choice multiple answers questions

 Please comment for answers